Coprolalia: Prevalence in Tourette syndrome

 There is a low number of epidemiological studies on Tourette syndrome due to ascertainment bias affecting clinical studies.
 Studies on people with Tourette's often "came from tertiary referral samples, the sickest of the sick".
 Further, the criteria for Tourette's syndrome changed in 2000 when the impairment criterion was removed from the DSM-IV-TR for all tic disorders.
 This resulted in an increase of diagnoses in milder cases.
 Additionally, many clinical studies suffer from small sample size.
 These factors combine to render older estimates of coprolalia occurrences outdated.

 An international, multi-site database of 3,500 individuals with Tourette syndrome drawn from clinical samples found 14% of people with Tourette's accompanied by comorbid conditions had coprolalia, while only 6% of those with uncomplicated ("pure") Tourette's had coprolalia.
 The same study found that the chance of having coprolalia increased linearly with the number of comorbid conditions: individuals with four or five other conditions—in addition to tics—were four to six times more likely to have coprolalia than persons with only Tourette's.

 Management

 Botulinum toxin (botox) may be injected near the vocal cords.
 This does not prevent the vocalizations, but the partial paralysis that results may help control the volume of any outbursts.
 Botox injections result in more generalized relief of tics than the vocal relief expected.

 In deaf individuals

 Coprolalia has also been documented in deaf individuals.
 Non-verbal phonic tics are referred to as "signing phonic tics" in deaf individuals.
-Coprolalia in signing individuals is characterized by uncontrollable fingerspelling of obscene and inappropriate words and phrases, the production of intercourse related signs, flicking middle fingers, or compulsive repetition of signs.
-TS is extremely understudied in the deaf community, often being misdiagnosed as schizophrenia.
-Researchers are still studying the relationship between deafness and Tourette's syndrome to combat misdiagnosis.
+Coprolalia in signing individuals is characterized by uncontrollable fingerspelling of obscene and inappropriate words and phrases, the production of intercourse-related signs, flicking middle fingers, or compulsive repetition of signs.
+Tourette syndrome is extremely understudied in the deaf community, often being misdiagnosed as schizophrenia.
+Researchers are still studying the relationship between deafness and Tourette syndrome to combat misdiagnosis.

-Cases of deaf people with Tourette's swearing in sign language have been described.